 - All retirements of deferred pensioners to take place at the earliest age at which the pension is payable unreduced.
 This is at age 60 for all members.
 Deferred members over age 60 at the valuation date are assumed to retire immediately. - Non-pensioners choose to exchange pension for cash at retirement and that the amount commuted will be 75% of the maximum permissible.
-The maximum permissible amount is assumed to be 25% of the members' pension at retirement. - It is assumed that the terms for future commutation will be in line with the factors in force at the valuation date increased by c10% at age 60 - reflecting the anticipated improvement in terms stemming from the review due shortly after the valuation date - The mortality assumptions will be based on up-to-date information published by the Continuous Mortality Investigation (CMI) and National Statistics, making allowance for future improvements in longevity.
-The mortality tables used for the valuation at 31 December 2019 are as follows (for mortality pre and post-retirement).
+The maximum permissible amount is assumed to be 25% of the members' pension at retirement. - It is assumed that the terms for future commutation will be in line with the factors in force at the valuation date increased by c10% at age 60 reflecting the anticipated improvement in terms stemming from the review due shortly after the valuation date. - The mortality assumptions will be based on up-to-date information published by the Continuous Mortality Investigation (CMI) and National Statistics, making allowance for future improvements in longevity.
+The mortality tables used for the valuation at 31 December 2019 are as follows (for mortality post-retirement and pre-retirement).

-Mortality Assumption Base table 75% of S3NMA tables for males, 75% of S3NFA tables for females; Future improvements projected from 2013 in line with the CMI 2018 extended model with a long-term annual rate of improvement of 1.5% (males) / 1.25% (females), a smoothing parameter of 7 and an initial improvement parameter of 0.5%.
+Mortality Assumption Base table 95% of S3NMA tables for males, 95% of S3NFA tables for females; Future improvements projected from 2013 in line with the CMI 2018 extended model with a long-term annual rate of improvement of 1.5% (males) / 1.25% (females), a smoothing parameter of 7 and an initial improvement parameter of 0.5%.

-- 86% of male members and 70% of female members are assumed to be married or have a spouse/civil partner/dependant at 31 December 2019 who would qualify to receive a pension on the death of the member. - Spouses/civil partners are assumed to be three years younger (male members) or three years older (female members) than the member. - The Employer makes a regular contribution towards the administrative expenses of the Plan so no specific allowance has been made within the Technical Provisions.
-The Employer also pays the Pension Protection Fund levy directly and the cost of other fees for professional advisers to the Scheme.
-These payments will not exceed an amount agreed in writing each year in advance between the Trustees and the Employer plus the amount of the Pension Protection Fund levy and are intended to include (but are not limited to) reasonable actuarial fees, investment advisor fees, auditor fees and legal fees. - Where data on spouse pensions is unavailable it has been assumed that retired members commuted on average 25% of their pension at retirement.
+- 86% of male members and 70% of female members are assumed to be married or have a spouse/civil partner/dependant at 31 December 2019 who would qualify to receive a pension on the death of the member. - Spouses/civil partners are assumed to be three years younger (male members) or three years older (female members) than the member. - The Employers make regular contribution towards the administrative expenses of the Plan so no specific allowance has been made within the Technical Provisions.
+The Employers also pay the Pension Protection Fund levy directly and the cost of other fees for professional advisers to the Scheme.
+These payments will not exceed an amount agreed in writing each year in advance between the Trustees and the Employers plus the amount of the Pension Protection Fund levy and are intended to include (but are not limited to) reasonable actuarial fees, investment advisor fees, auditor fees and legal fees.

+- Where data on spouse pensions is unavailable it has been assumed that retired members commuted on average 25% of their pension at retirement.
 Therefore, the spouses' benefit is assumed to be 89% of the member pension in payment at the valuation date.
-The electronic data in respect of current pensioners provides evidence that this assumption is reasonable.
+The electronic data in respect of current pensioners provides evidence that this assumption is reasonable. - An allowance for the cost of adjusting benefits to remove any inequalities arising from Guaranteed Minimum Pensions has been made by increasing the technical provisions by 1%.